AVEVA/AVEVA-Samples-CloudOperations/basic_samples/SDS/JavaScript/Angular/README.md

 }
 ```

-The application relies on the OAuth2 implicit grant flow.
+The application relies on the OAuth2 Authorization Code + PKCE grant flow.
 Upon navigating to the webpage, users will be prompted to login to Azure Active Directory.
 In addition to these credentials, the application must be configured to allow for token retrieval on the user's behalf.
 Once this is correctly set up, the application will retrieve a bearer token and pass this token along with every request to the SDS Service.
 If the this token is not present, the SDS Service will return 401 Unauthorized for every request.
 Users are encouraged to use their browser's development tools to troubleshoot any issues with authentication.

 To run the test, update `e2e\src\cred.json` with appropriate values.